sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/02-css/e13-flexbox/README.md

 This is the exercise [MDN: Test your skills: Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox_skills)

-It consists of a series of exercises in which you are given fixed HTML documentsand you practice common layouts that work well with Flexbox.
+It consists of a series of exercises in which you are given fixed HTML documents and you practice common layouts that work well with Flexbox.

 ### Exercise One: navbar